ltorres97/FS-GNNTR/README.md

 A meta-learning framework was explored to optimize model parameters across tasks and quickly adapt to new molecular properties on few-shot data.

-Extensive experiments on real multiproperty prediction data demonstrate the predictive power and stable performances of the proposed model when inferring specific target properties adaptively.
+Extensive experiments on real multiproperty prediction data demonstrate the predictive power and stable performances of the proposed model when inferring task-specific molecular properties.

 This repository provides the source code and datasets for the proposed work.